 This condition, otherwise known as RLS is a disorder of the central nervous system that produces uncomfortable sensations in the legs, (sometimes in the arms) that is most evident in the evening or during the night.

-Approximately one in every ten adults has some form of RLS many of whom find it to be a manageable condition.
+Approximately one in every ten adults has some form of Restless Leg Syndrome many of whom find it to be a manageable condition.
 In these people it does not necessarily need to be treated.
 However, some patients have an associated finding where their legs move spontaneously while they are asleep and end up kicking their bed partner so they end of waking themselves up and their partner.

 Some conditions such as stress, iron deficiency, kidney disease and pregnancy may bring about the symptoms of RLS.
 In cases where the underlying problem is alleviated, RLS will also usually disappear.
 Caffeine, nicotine, and alcohol can make the symptoms worse.